Tuning-Free Structured Sparse Recovery of Multiple Measurement Vectors using Implicit Regularization: Related Works

 \textbf{Implicit Regularization via Overparameterization: } A significant body of recent work focuses on the phenomenon of \acrfull*{ir}, where {the dynamics of } gradient descent { on an } overparameterized model {find structured solutions } without explicit regularizers \citep{arora2018optimization, arora2019implicit}. {This effect} has been shown to implicitly favor low-rank solutions {in matrix sensing} \citep{soltanolkotabi2023implicit} {and } tensor sensing \citep{razin2021implicit, hariz2024implicit}.
-Crucially, implicit regularization has also been investigated for sparse recovery in the \acrshort*{smv} setting \citep{li2021implicit, zhao2022high, vaskevicius2019implicit, wu2020implicit}.
-This concept critically extends to achieving structured sparsity, such as group sparsity, through neural reparameterizations, where gradient descent implicitly promotes the desired structure as demonstrated by \citet{li2023implicit}.
-The scale of initialization is a pivotal factor in these processes, often determining {the nature of the learned solution.}{However, the factorizations used in prior work are suboptimal for capturing the joint sparsity structure inherent in \acrshort*{mmv} applications.
+Crucially, implicit regularization has also been investigated for sparse recovery \citep{li2021implicit, zhao2022high, vaskevicius2019implicit, wu2020implicit} and structured sparse recovery \citep{li2023implicit} in the \acrshort*{smv} setting.
+The scale of initialization is a pivotal factor in these processes, often determining the nature of the learned solution.
+However, the factorizations used in prior work are suboptimal for capturing the joint sparsity structure inherent in \acrshort*{mmv} applications.
 Our work addresses this gap by introducing a parameterization specifically designed for this context.
-In this framework, the dynamics of gradient descent on our proposed factors implicitly promote the row-sparse structure critical for joint recovery.}
+In this framework, the dynamics of gradient descent on our proposed factors implicitly promote the row-sparse structure critical for joint recovery.